Skip to:

 Understanding how a technology roadmap works

 The essence of a technology roadmap is its unique focus on aligning tech resources with business goals and strategy.
 Imagine hiking up a mountain; your roadmap is the trail map that gives you the various routes, the time it would take, the resources you'd need, and the potential challenges you may face.
-Similarly, a technology roadmap template outlines the technologies required, the timeline for development and deployment, the resources necessary, and possible challenges.
+Similarly, technology roadmap templates outline the technologies required, the timeline for development and deployment, the resources necessary, and possible challenges.

 Technology roadmaps operate on three levels: strategic, tactical, and operational.